Breast cancer 101

 Breast cancer may be found during a screening test such as a mammogram, an MRI or a breast exam or when a woman notices a lump, tender spot or other breast change either by accident or during a breast self-exam.
 If your doctor thinks there's any chance that it's cancer, he or she will order additional tests.
 These may include specialized imaging tests and a biopsy.
 A biopsy is the only way to confirm that cancer is present, according to the ACS.
 It involves removing a sample of tissue and inspecting it under a microscope to look for signs of cancer.

 When breast cancer is found early, it can almost always be treated successfully, according to the ACS.
-Breast cancer that isn't detected and treated until it has spread to distant parts of the body is more difficult to treat and tends to have a poorer outlook.
+Breast cancer that isn't detected and treated until it has spread to distant parts of the body is more difficult to treat and has a poorer outlook.

 You can reduce your risk of developing breast cancer by not drinking alcohol, getting regular exercise and maintaining a healthy body weight, according to the ACS.
 Also talk to your doctor about the screening schedule that's right for you, so if cancer does develop you're more likely to detect it very early.